compscidictator/Buddy-JS-SDK/README.md

 # Buddy JavaScript SDK

 These release notes are for the Buddy Platform JavaScript SDK.
-These release notes are for the 2.0 Preview release of the Buddy Platform SDK.

 Please refer to [buddyplatform.com/docs](http://buddyplatform.com/docs) for more details on the JavaScript SDK.